PCIe 5.0 Power Connector Delivers Up To 600W For Next-Gen AMD, Nvidia GPUs

 As graphics cards get more power hungry, the need to develop a new power connector arises.
 Igor's Lab has shared the schematics for a high-power PCIe 5.0 power connector that could debut with the next generation of AMD and Nvidia graphics cards.

-Each power contact is rated for 9.2A, amounting to 55.2A at 12V.
+Each power contact is rated for 9.2A, delivering up to 55.2A of continuous power via a 12V rail.
 Theoretically, the 12VHPWR power connector is good for up to 662.4W.
 However, it officially supports up to 600W.
 Amphenol ICC (via Olrak) has already listed the 12VHPWR power connector, which the brand has dubbed as the "Minitek Pwr CEM-5 PCIe Connector System."
 The company specified 9.5A per power contact, which is slightly higher than Igor's information.

 Amphenol ICC confirmed that the connector is designed for 600W graphics cards.
 It didn't specify whether it's for gaming or data center graphics cards.
 However, the company did list AI and cloud, gaming consoles, graphic interface, networking, server and storage as potential target markets for the connector.